-100 Payment of Purchase Price 11 Subject to credit approval by FARO and except as otherwise expressly set forth in an Order, the Purchase Price for Product shall be paid to FARO within thirty (30) days from the date of FARO's invoice.
-If FARO determines not to extend credit to Purchaser FARO reserves the right to require Purchaser to pay for Product by wire transfer prior to shipment.
+- Payment of Purchase Price

+101 Subject to credit approval by FARO and except as otherwise expressly set forth in an Order, the Purchase Price for Product shall be paid to FARO within thirty (30) days from the date of FARO's invoice.
+If FARO determines not to extend credit to Purchaser.
+FARO reserves the right to require Purchaser to pay for Product by wire transfer poor to shipment.
 FARO shall be entitled to issue an invoice upon shipment of Product.
-FARO has the right to charge interest on late Purchase Price payments at a rate of 15% per annum).
-102 Purchaser shall also pay FARO for any and all governmental taxes, charges or duties of every kind (excluding any tax based upon FARO's income) that FARO may be required to pay with respect to the production. transportation export, import, storage, detivery purchase, sale or use of Product Purchaser shall provide FARO in request, with properly completed exemption certificates for any tax or duty from which Purchaser claims an exemption.
-103 Purchaser grants to FARO a security interest in all Product sold pursuant to the Order which FARO may perfect by filing a UCC.
-Financing Statement or by other filings, registrations or notices are apprendicted which are not exclusive: 104 If Purchaser fails to make full payment of the Purchaser price in accordance with the terms set forth in the Order.
-FARO shall, at its sole option, have the right to the following remedies, which shall be cumulative and not alternative and which are not exclusive: a) the right to cancel the Order and enter Purchaser's premises to re-take possession of Product, which event Purchaser garees that any down payment of product shall be payable by Purchaser a) tax of a signification of Product shall be payable by Purchaser's premises to re-take possession of Product, which event Purchaser agrees that any down payment of product shall be payable by an one of transportation of Product shall be payable by Purchaser a) the right to cancel the Order and enter Purchaser's pr upon written demand. b) the right to enter Purchaser's premises and remove any Software, components of Product or other items necessary to render Product inoperative; c) the right to enter Purchaser's premises and remove any Software, components of Product or other items necessary to render Product inoperative; c) the right to enter Purchaser's premises and remove any Software outproved by FARO pursuant to the Warranties set out in Section 4 00 hereof; d) the right to pursue any other available remedy; including without imitation suing to collect any remaining balance of the Purchase Price (i.e., accelerate the payment of the Purchase Price, causing the entre balance to immediately become due and payable in [11].
-105 Except as expressly set forth in Section 4 06.
-FARO does not permit returns on any Product shipped.
-106 No waver by FARO di its rights under these terms and conditions shall be deemed to constitute a wailer of subsequent breaches or defaults by Purchaser.
-In the event more than one Product is being purchased pursuant to the Order, unless otherwise set forth herein, each payment received by FARO from Purchaser shall be applied pro rata against the cost of each Product rather than being applied to the Purchase shall pay FARO all costs and expenses of collection, suit, or other legal action to enforce the Order, including, but not limited to, all actual attorneys and paralegal fees and collection costs FARO may assign any cause of action that it has against Purchaser without Purchaser's consent.
+FARO has the right to charge interest on late Purchase Price payments at a rate of 1.5% per month (18% per annum).

+102 Purchaser shall also pay FARO for any and all governmental taxes, charges or duties of every kind (excluding any tax based upon FARO's income) that FARO may be required to pay with respect to the production, transportation export, import, storage, delivery purchase, sale or use of Product Purchaser shall provide FARO on request, with properly completed exemption certificates for any tax or duty from which Purchaser claims an exemption.

+103 Purchaser grants to FARO a security interest in all Product sold pursuant to the Order, which FARO may perfect by filing a UCC Financing Statement or by other filings, registrations or notices as may be required.
+Any such security interest will remain in effect until FARO has received payment in full of the Purchase Price together with interest on any late Purchase Price payments.

+104 If Purchaser fails to make full payment of the Purchase Price in accordance with the terms set forth in the Order.
+FARO shall, at its sole option, have the right to the following remedies, which shall be cumulative and not alternative and which are not exclusive a) the right to cancel the Order and enter Purchaser's premises to re-take possession of Product, in which event Purchaser agrees that any down payment or deposit for Product shall be forfielded to FARO as liquidated damages and not as a penalty, and all costs incurred by FARO in connection with the removal and subsequent transportation of Product shall be payable by Pur b) the right to enter Purchaser's premises and remove any Software, components of Product or other items necessary to render Product inoperative;

+- upon written demand.